Student Handbook

 The Residence Hall Contract is a legal and binding document for services rendered or reserved.
 The Department of Residence Life realizes, however, that circumstances may change once students move into the residence halls, and for this reason, the following guidelines will govern a Contract Release request:

-1. Medical: The resident has developed a specific medical situation, which prevents him/her from fulfilling the terms of the contract.
+- Medical: The resident has developed a specific medical situation, which prevents them from fulfilling the terms of the contract.
 A medical verification which specifically states the nature of the medical situation and why it contributes to the resident’s contract release request must be supplied by a health care professional (on the physician’s letterhead with signature) and must accompany all requests for a release based on medical reasons.

-3. Extenuating Circumstances: The resident has undergone situations, other than financial or medical, which the resident feels warrants a release from their contract.
+- Extenuating Circumstances: The resident has undergone situations, other than financial or medical, which the resident feels warrants a release from their contract.
 Extenuating circumstances require verifiable documentation.

-4. Graduation: The resident has met all requirements for graduation from Northeastern at any point during duration of the contract.
+- Graduation: The resident has met all requirements for graduation from Northeastern at any point during duration of the contract.
 Verification must be received through the Records Office.

-5. Waiver from First-Year Housing Policy: The resident meets any one of the criteria listed in Section 1, subsection 2.
+- Waiver from First-Year Housing Policy: The resident meets any one of the criteria listed in Section 1, subsection 2.
 Documentation will be required.

 In all cases, a letter from the resident and a parent must accompany all requests for a contract release.
 This letter must state, in detail, all circumstances surrounding the release request.

-If a resident is granted a contract release for one of the five reasons listed above, their deposit will be refunded (less damage charges or outstanding balance on student account) and their remaining room and board balance will be refunded.
+If a resident is granted a contract release for one of the five reasons listed above, their deposit will be refunded (less damage charges or outstanding balance on their student account) and their remaining room and board balance will be refunded.

 Students who officially withdraw through the Vice President of Student Services, or otherwise terminate the Residence Hall Contract prior to the end of the contracted period will not receive a refund of their deposit.
 Remaining room and board charges will be prorated as follows: